|Buy Oyster cards Oyster Card||Buy Oyster cards Visitor Oyster card||Buy travelcards 1-7 day travelcard||Buy travelcards Group travelcard|

 If your child is aged between 11 and 15 and you don’t want to spend money on a Zip Oyster photocard for them, then you can still benefit from the Young Visitor Discount.
 This entitles your child to get 50% off the adult bus fare for a maximum of fourteen days.
 (Note: This only applies to single Oyster fares, not travelcards.)

 To get the Young Visitor Discount all you have to do is buy your child a normal blue Oyster card (not a travelcard), load some money on to it, and then ask a member of the TFL staff to apply the Young Visitor Discount to it.
-You can do this at a London Underground station, a National Rail station (within London), or a London Visitor Centre (there’s one at Euston station, King’s Cross, Liverpool Street, Paddington, Piccadilly Circus, Victoria and Heathrow airport.
-(Note: There’s another one at Gatwick airport, but you can’t apply the Young Visitor Discount there.
-Don’t ask us why, because we haven’t got a clue!)
+You can do this at a London Underground station, a National Rail station (within London), or a London Visitor Centre (there’s one at Euston station, King’s Cross, Liverpool Street, Paddington, Piccadilly Circus, Victoria and Heathrow airport).

-Bear in mind that your child must be present when you do it, because the staff member will want to check their age.
-And each adult can only do it for a maximum of four children.
+Bear in mind that your child must be present when you do it, and each adult can only do it for a maximum of four children.

 As soon as the fourteen days are over the card will revert back to charging adult fares again.

-This is the maximum amount of money that will be taken from your child’s card each day.
-It doesn’t matter how many buses they ride during each 24 hour period, the total amount of money taken from their card will never be more than the daily cap.
-Any journeys they make after that will be completely free.
+The ‘daily cap’ is the maximum amount of money that will be taken from your child’s card each day.
+It doesn’t matter how many buses they ride during each 24 hour period, the total amount of money taken from their card will never amount to more than the daily cap.
+Any extra journeys they make after reaching the cap will be completely free.

 Bear in mind that they have to stick with the buses all day.
 If they use a mixture of buses and trains (or just the trains on their own) then you’ll pay the train daily cap instead, which is slightly more expensive (see our child train fares page).